-The Eucalyptus Security Team rates the potential impact of each vulnerability that affects Eucalyptus software using a four point scale, similarly to other software vendors.
+The HP Helion Eucalyptus security team rates the potential impact of each vulnerability that affects HP Helion Eucalyptus software using a four point scale, similarly to other software vendors.
 All vulnerabilities are rated as either Critical, Important, Moderate, or Low impact.
 The rating of each vulnerability is based on a technical evaluation and the actual risk may vary depending on your deployment environment.

-Important — Exploitation does not result in elevated privileges, or if it does, exploitation is non-trivial and may require several preconditions to be met.
+Important: exploitation does not result in elevated privileges, or if it does, exploitation is non-trivial and may require several preconditions to be met.

-Moderate — Exploitation of the vulnerability is mitigated by a number of preconditions that are difficult to meet, such as nonstandard configuration parameters or a successful social engineering attack, and/or the exploitation has a limited impact.
+Moderate: exploitation of the vulnerability is mitigated by a number of preconditions that are difficult to meet, such as nonstandard configuration parameters or a successful social engineering attack, and/or the exploitation has a limited impact.

-Low — Any other security-related issue that might be assigned a higher severity rating, but the exploitation of the issue requires unlikely conditions or configuration or has an extremely minimal impact.
+Low: any other security-related issue that might be assigned a higher severity rating, but the exploitation of the issue requires unlikely conditions or configuration or has an extremely minimal impact.